matn7/Google-Platform-Notes/flashcard/Microservices.md

 Though in this course we use Eureka since it is mostly used, but they are other service registries such as etcs, Consul, and Apache Zookeeper which are also good.
 Through Netflix Ribbon client-side is also good and stable product, we are going to use Spring Cloud Load Balancer for client-side load balancing.
-This is because Ribbon has entered a mode, and it will not be developed anymore.
+This is because Ribbon has entered a maintenance mode, and it will not be developed anymore.

 Advantages of Service Discovery approach includes:
 1. No limitations on availability.